borntofrappe/Practice-Front-End-Web-Development/Navigation Bar Icon Changes on Hover/README.md

 It is here possible to leverage the events of `mouseenter` and `mouseleave` in order to assess when the cursor actually hovers on the desired elements.
 Once the event is caught, it is then possible to change the CSS property as wanted.

 The following script implements the described functionality.
-Without much knowledge or practice with JS, so far at least, it is rather repetitive and certainly a target of optimization.
+Without much knowledge or practice with JS, so far at least, it is rather repetitive and certainly a target for optimization.
 But it completes the tasks it is set out to accomplish.

 ```JS